Education & Community Engagement > Overview

 STG believes that we must continue providing programming in Education + Community Engagement and we are striving to make it accessible to all.
 We believe no individual should feel excluded, we strive to be The People’s Theatre.
 El Teatro de la Gente- Tu Teatro.

-ECE’s goal is to target 75% of our programs to include: Black, Indigenous, People of Color, LGBTQ+, Disabled/and or Neurodivergent, Transient, Homeless, Low Income, Womxn.
+ECE’s goal is to target 75% of our programs to include: Black, Indigenous, People of Color, queer, trans and LGBTQIA2+, Disabled/and or Neurodivergent, Transient, Homeless, Low Income, Womxn.

 HOW WILL WE GET THERE?

 - Rebuild our Education + Community Engagement team

 - Restore programs + analyze past and existing programs and ensure they fit into our goal